Accessing a New Population of Supermassive Black Holes with Extensions to the Event Horizon Telescope: Summary of Future Targets

 $M_\bullet$ also significantly correlates solely with $L_{\nu,\text{mm}}$, although the correlation is tighter when $L_{\text{X, 2-10}}$ is included:

 \autoref{fig:mmfundplane} shows that our sources\footnote{\sgra has much lower mass, higher flux density, and lower Eddington ratio compared to the rest of our objects.
 Since it is an outlier and its status as an EHT target is well-established, it is omitted from most of our figures.} are consistent with the mm fundamental plane.
 The left panel shows the correlation between $M_\text{BH}$ and $L_{\nu,\text{mm}}$ and the right panel shows the correlation between $M_\text{BH}$, $L_{\nu,\text{mm}}$, and $L_{\text{X, 2-10}}$.
-All $L_{\mathrm{X},2-10}$ values are taken from \cite{Gonzalez-Martin2009}, with the exception of NGC 5077, taken from \cite{gultekin+2012} and 3C 317, taken from \cite{Mezcua+2018}.
+All values of $L_{\mathrm{X},2-10}$ are taken from \cite{Gonzalez-Martin2009}, with the exception of NGC 5077, taken from \cite{gultekin+2012} and 3C 317, taken from \cite{Mezcua+2018}.
 For NGC 2663, NGC 3894, and NGC 1218, $L_{\mathrm{X},2-10}$ is currently unavailable in literature.
-Our sources are broadly consistent with this relation, but may be biased mildly towards larger masses at the low-luminosity end, which would predict larger shadow sizes.
+Our sources are broadly consistent with this relation, but may be biased mildly towards larger masses at the low-luminosity end, since we select for larger shadow sizes.